superhitech/shtops/FREEPBX_AMI_TROUBLESHOOTING.md

 ## Most Likely Cause
 The manager.conf file was updated but **not reloaded** into Asterisk's running configuration.

+Another very common cause in FreePBX is **a duplicate user section in** `manager_custom.conf`.
+FreePBX includes files in this order:

+- `manager.conf` (auto-generated)
+- `manager_additional.conf`
+- `manager_custom.conf`

+If the same AMI username is defined again later (especially in `manager_custom.conf`), the later definition wins and can silently change/remove your `permit` ACLs.
+The result looks like a bad password, but the real issue is an IP restriction.

 ## Solution

 ### On the FreePBX Server (192.168.5.24 / pbx.super-ht.com)